gr8m00d/soundcloud-ripper/README.md

 nothing here, for now. the actual tool isn't public. why? because it's not free. and let's be real, you probably know why that makes sense.
+update: there's a free version that lets you use it 3 times. more info at https://github.com/gr8m00d/soundcloud-ripper/releases/tag/free

 ## 💬 interested?